Pnsahu94/Flipkart-Clone/README.md

 # Flipkart-Clone
- Clone of Flipkart using html and css
+ Clone of Flipkart using HTML and CSS only